By: Dr. Kasen Zhai1; M.Sc Richard Mudarra2.

 Table 2.
 Minimum Inhibitory Concentration (MIC) of Different organic Acids.

 In addition to its antimicrobial activity, formic acid improves the nutrient utilization in animals because of its capacity on reducing the stomach pH, stimulating the enzymatic activity responsible for digestion; thus, improving growth performance.
 Additionally, due to its gastric pH-reducing effect, formic acid contributes to maintain a low proliferation of opportunistic bacteria in the gastrointestinal tract, reducing the prevalence of digestive disorders.

 Disadvantages of Formic Acid.

 Although formic acid has shown to have a strong antimicrobial effect and modulate digestive activity, it has some disadvantages that limit its use.

-Due to the disadvantages that normal formic acid has, limiting its applicability safely and effectively, the animal nutritional industry needed to come up with new alternatives that supply the aforementioned functions of formic acid, but at the same time weaken the adverse effects on human health.
+Due to the disadvantages that normal formic acid has, limiting its applicability in a safe and effective way, the animal nutritional industry needed to come up with new alternatives that supply the aforementioned functions of formic acid, but at the same time to weaken the adverse effects on human health.
 Based on the above described, plus the application of technological advances, a molecule (Paraformic Acid) derived from formic acid, with safe effects, has been effectively developed.

 As part of preliminary studies of paraformic acid, its corrosive and irritant characteristics were evaluated.